Remote deposit capture systems

 Our Remote Deposit Capture website has been created to provide you with the latest developments in remote deposit capture systems, cheque imaging, scanning and cheque fraud prevention software tools backed by market leading experience.

 The TALL Group is Digital Check’s preferred cheque scanner partner in the UK and a regional partner for West and Eastern Europe.
-The two companies work together to provide both hardware and software fulfilment solutions for cheque scanners, cheque imaging and remote deposit capture technology to both the financial industry and large corporate cheques users in the UK and internationally.
+The two companies work together to provide both hardware and software fulfilment solutions for cheque scanners, cheque imaging and remote deposit capture technology to both the financial industry and large corporate cheques users here in the UK and internationally.

 Remote Deposit Capture Systems

-This site pools together the extensive knowledge and expertise of The TALL Group and Digital Check to provide a comprehensive resource for any organisation investigating cheque imaging, cheque scanning or remote deposit capture systems.
+This site pools together the extensive knowledge and expertise of The TALL Group and Digital Check to provide a comprehensive resource for any organisation investigating cheque imaging, cheque scanning or remote deposit capture solutions.

 For more information please click on the links below, or navigate using the menu bar above.